 Be sure to mow your lawn and keep it free of debris.
-A yellowjacket nest can easily grow to large numbers if it’s hidden under tall grass, fallen leaves, or tree limbs.
+A yellowjacket nest can easily grow if it’s hidden under tall grass, fallen leaves, or tree limbs.
 Some ant species may even construct their colonies within hollowed-out and rotting branches.

 Use Stinging Insect Traps

-Another easy way to remove these pests from your home or yard is to utilize insect traps.
+Utilizing insect traps is another easy way to remove these pests from your home or yard.
 We advise against trapping bees, but there are many options you can use to keep ants and wasps at bay!

 For wasps, you can buy hanging baited traps online or create your own.
-To create a wasp trap, grab an empty 2-liter soda bottle, scissors, water, and sugar.
+Grab an empty 2-liter soda bottle, scissors, water, and sugar to create a wasp trap.
 Cut your soda bottle around the top edge of the label, and fill the bottle with your sugary water mixture.